 Once a pet comes into their fold, The Pet Project helps them for life!
 Their Pet Legacy program ensures that a pet will always have a home, even if their owner passes away.
 Find out more information about The Pet Legacy program here.
 What about senior pets?

 The Pet Project has a senior paws program!
 Senior Paws showcases older dogs that may not be as likely to get adopted.
 If someone adopts a senior pet, they get all of the project benefits, including food, reduced vet care, and vaccinations!
 Volunteers and employees at The Pet Project are passionate in the belief that senior dogs deserve a chance to live in a happy and loving home instead of a shelter.
 Click here to see some of the Senior Paws that are available for adoption.
 These are some of their hopeful candidates!

 How You Can Help

 The Pet Project accepts financial contributions of any amount, and you can donate pet supplies.
 All donations are tax-deductible.

 Be sure to attend one of their events.
 They are a ton of fun, and you can enjoy yourself while knowing you are helping a wonderful cause.
-For a complete and up-to-date schedule, click here to check out their website.

 If you are looking to volunteer, The Pet Project will be happy to have you!
 There are many different types of volunteer opportunities.